Tahu964/Discord-Bot-Announcer/README.md

 Current version:

-This Repo contains version 2022-05-05 Hotfix1 of the plugin
+This Repo contains version 2022-05-12 Hotfix1 of the plugin

 For more detailed description, visit https://www.spigotmc.org/resources/discord-bot-announcer.100508/

 -Discord integration: This whole plugin can be linked to a bot hosted on your server to give real time info on the game world.
 From the server becoming active to people joining and leaving, this gives you a simpler way of finding out whats going on without having to be there.

--Death messages: Some of the death messages have been revamped to be satirical to give you and your friends more to laugh about.
+-Custom Death messages: Create death messages that spice up your survival world or use the default death messages to add some satirical humor to give you and your friends more to laugh about.
 Plus its all sent to your discord channel of choosing.

 -Discord Promotions: Advertise your discord server to players joining the server.
 Or disable it with a simple command